lacraig2/ECE497-Embedded-32-bit-Linux/hw05/ReadMe.md

 3. I wrote this response as an answer to Q3:
 	- The "on" class is used as the green color.
 4. I wrote this high-level paragraph as a response to Q4:
-	- I am going to adjust the I am going to use the CSS classes and the use those classes to track javascript structures to save the state of the array.
+	- I am going to use the CSS classes and the use those classes to track javascript structures to save the state of the array.
 Then I am going to adjust the method to check the initial state to represent these structures.
 Then I am going to change ledClick() to use these structures.
 Then I am going to write a method to return the hex values to pass to i2cset.

 5. I started from Dr. Yoder's realtime folder.
 6. I added CSS classes to be able to have green, red, and yellow states.
 I adjusted this in [matrixLED.css](matrixLED.css).